 Therefore your website needs to work on those algorithms and that it’s compatible.
 Having page titles is useful for Google because if they know what the main theme of each page is, they can then direct people to your website using keywords from those pages.

 The best work, however, is that there is experience from the user developing the website and maintaining it because that will improve your search performance.
+By working with a professional developer, your website will command the highest number of leads possible for an attorney website.

 The last part of the cheat sheet is the behind the scenes parts that can be used to work on the website.
 Using google analytics to track the visitors and monitor where they go can be added information to see the behavior on your website.